Integers

 , has the same memory layout except for the signed value

-To store greater values, use varuint32
+To store greater values, use the varuint32

 and varint32